Tim Wakefield: 2009

 Wakefield entered his 15th season with the Boston Red Sox in 2009.
-On April 15, 2009, a day after the Red Sox bullpen was tasked with pitching over 11 innings of relief, telling manager Terry Francona not to remove him from the game.
-He pitched a no-hitter into the eighth inning, and earned a complete game win.
-At 42, this made him the oldest Red Sox pitcher to pitch a complete game, a record he would break himself in his next start when he pitched a second consecutive complete game win, this time in a seven-inning, rain-shortened game.
+On April 15, at age 42, he became the oldest Red Sox pitcher to pitch a complete game.
+The bullpen had pitched 11 innings of relief the prior day, and Wakefield told manager Terry Francona not to remove him after he gave up his first hit in the eighth inning.
+Wakefield broke his own record in his next start when he pitched a second consecutive complete game win, this time in a seven-inning, rain-shortened game.

 Wakefield led the team with a 10–3 record through June 27.
 With his start on July 3, 2009, Wakefield surpassed Roger Clemens for the most starts in franchise history.
 His success on the mound had him atop the major leagues with 10 wins at the time of the 2009 All-Star selection.
 On July 5, 2009, he was announced as an AL All-Star, making him the second-oldest first-time All-Star at 42, behind only Satchel Paige who was 45.
 By the All-Star break, Wakefield possessed a major league-best 11–3 record.
 Wakefield did not see action in St. Louis, as he was not needed by Joe Maddon.
 On July 21, Wakefield was placed on the disabled list due to a lower back strain.
 He returned from the disabled list on August 26 against the Chicago White Sox, pitching seven innings while allowing one earned run to earn a no decision.